 Barrett Callaghan was an athlete and avid sports fan who spent time playing football, baseball, golf, and basketball.
 He is remembered by his family and friends for his compassionate and loving nature.
 During his life, he suspected he may have CTE.
-After his passing in September 2021 at the age of 25, his family donated his brain to the VA-BU-CLF Brain Bank, where researchers diagnosed him with stage 1 CTE.
-Below, the Callaghan family shares Barrett's story to honor his Legacy.
+After his passing in September 2021 at the age of 25, his family donated his brain to the UNITE Brain Bank, where researchers diagnosed him with stage 1 CTE.
+Below, the Callaghan family shares Barrett’s story to honor his Legacy.

 Son, brother, loyal friend, athlete.
 Barrett Callaghan had many titles and lived his life with love and compassion for those around him.